allbecauseyoutoldmeso/CV/README.md

 <a id='evolution'></a>
 ## Evolution as a Developer

-A chronological presentation of my favourite things from the past four months.
+A chronological presentation of my favourite things from the past four months:

 | Project | What | When |
 | ---- |---- | ----|